-

 How to Cook Artichokes

 Artichokes may look intimidating, but cooking them is easy once you've got the knack!
-Once you've mastered the simplest ways of preparing an artichoke, try one of our local chefs' artichoke recipes.
+Once you've mastered the simplest ways of preparing an artichoke, watch our segment on the Rachael Ray Show, How to Make Artichokes 2 Ways: Tomato Salad-Stuffed Artichokes & Roasted Baby Artichoke Pasta.

 Before you cook the artichoke, you will need to prepare it.
 If the artichoke still has its stem, cut the stem off at the base, leaving a flat spot on which the artichoke can sit while cooking.
 (If you peel the outer skin off the stem, you can cook and eat that, too!)